gwu-cs-advos/organization/work.md

 ## L0: Reading Code

+No work needs to be done before this class!
-Likely the most important part of the whole class.
+However, what we'll cover is likely the most important part of the whole class.
 If you only read one part of the material for the class, read this.

 References: